lucasespinosa28/nolosslaunch/README.md

 This mechanism creates a "no loss" situation for users, as they can always reclaim their initial investment, while creators benefit from the yield generated during the lock-up period.

+7. **Goldsky Integration**: We utilize Goldsky, a GraphQL platform, to store and query contract events related to token creations.
+This allows for efficient tracking and analysis of token launch activities on our platform.

+8. **Ethena USDe**: Our platform leverages Ethena's USDe stablecoin for yield generation.
+USDe provides a stable and reliable foundation for our no-loss mechanism, ensuring that users' deposits maintain their value while generating yield.

+These technological integrations enhance our platform's functionality, providing robust data management and a stable yield-generating asset for our no-loss token launches.

 ## Overview

 RefundableToken is an ERC20-compliant token contract with additional features for staking, refunding, and managing rewards.
 It interacts with a USDe token and a USDe StakedUSDeV2 contract to provide a unique tokenomics model with a time-based countdown mechanism.
 The contract creator (owner) receives the yield generated from USDe deposits and staking rewards, while users can reclaim their initial deposit after a specified period.